Seasonality Trading App

 Let’s look at the various input parameters for this option of analysis:

-1. Select Country: You can pick the Country as described in the main input section of the application, using the pull-down menu.
+1. Select Country: You can pick the Country as described in the main input section of the app, using the pull-down menu.

 2. Symbol: Since this is for analysing single Stock or ETF or Index, you will need to type in the Symbol of the Stock or ETF of your interest.
 As you start typing the first letter of the symbol, it will auto-suggest the symbols based on your typing input.

-3. Data Since: This input has the same meaning as described in the main input section of the application.
-Please note that, depending upon the Symbol name you provided, the application will automatically pick the year since the Stock or ETF data is available in our Stock database.
-You may, however, type in another year of your choice; for example type in 2002 for 20 year analysis or 2012 for 10 year analysis.
+3. Data Since: This input has the same meaning as described in the main input section of the app.
+Please note that, depending upon the Symbol name you provided, the app will automatically pick the year since the Stock or ETF data is available in our Stock database.
+You may, however, type in another year of your choice for any other number of years worth of analysis.

 In this example analysis, the inputs used were as shown in the image below.